Last Updated on February 16, 2026 by George Pavlopoulos

 However, if you prefer to fly to Naxos and then take the ferry, Aegean Airlines offers several flights daily.
 Check the best prices with Aegean to Naxos here.

-Where to stay in Schinoussa Greece
+Where to stay in Schinoussa, Greece

 There are just two settlements in Schinoussa: Chora and Messaria.
-Most of your accommodation options will be in Chora, which is the island’s main settlement, within a short distance to the port.
+Most of your accommodation options will be in Chora, which is the island’s main settlement, within a short distance of the port.
 Messaria is more like a small village with scattered houses.
 For a more convenient stay, book a room in Chora.

 Where I stayed